Home / Recipes / Desserts / Mary Berry Genoise Sponge

 How to Serve Mary Berry Genoise Sponge

 This Mary Berry Genoise Sponge is best served as a dessert after a delicious meal.
 It pairs well with a cup of hot coffee or tea.
 For an extra touch, garnish each slice with a dusting of cocoa powder or a sprinkle of chocolate shavings.
-Enjoy!
+In short:

 Health Info